A face cover perspective to $\ell_1$ embeddings of planar graphs: Uniformly Truncated Embedding

 \section{Uniformly Truncated Embedding}

 In this section we construct a uniformly truncated embedding for O-S graphs into $\ell_1$.
 Specifically, given a truncation parameter $t$, we show how to embed O-S graphs into $\ell_1$ via a Lipschitz map such that the norm of all the vectors is exactly $t$, and it is non-contractive for terminals at distance at most $t$.
 We will use two previous results on stochastic embeddings.
 The following theorem was proven by Englert \etal \cite{EGKRTT14} (Thm.
 12) in a broader sense.
 Lee \etal \cite{LMM15} (Thm.
 4.4) observed that it implies embedding of O-S graphs into outerplanar graphs. \begin{theorem} Consider a weighted planar graph $G=(V,E,w)$ with $F\subseteq V$ being a face.
 There is a stochastic embedding of $F$ into dominating outerplanar graphs with expected distortion $O(1)$. \end{theorem} The following theorem was proven by Gupta \etal \cite{GNRS04} (Thm.
 5.4). \begin{theorem} Consider a weighted outerplanar graph $G=(V,E,w)$.
-There is a stochastic embedding of $G$ into dominating trees with expected distortion $O(1)$. \end{theorem} As it was already observed in \cite{KLR19}, we conclude (the proof is to \Cref{app:OStoTrees}): \begin{restatable}[]{corollary}{OStoTrees} Consider a planar graph $G=(V,E,w)$ with a face $F$.
-There is a stochastic embedding of $F$ into dominating trees with expected distortion $O(1)$. \end{restatable}
+There is a stochastic embedding of $G$ into dominating trees with expected distortion $O(1)$. \end{theorem} As it was already observed in \cite{KLR19}, we conclude: \begin{restatable}[]{corollary}{OStoTrees} Consider a planar graph $G=(V,E,w)$ with a face $F$.
+There is a stochastic embedding of $F$ into dominating trees with expected distortion $O(1)$. \end{restatable} \begin{proof} Let $\mathcal{D}_{OP}$ be the distribution over outerplanar graphs from \Cref{thm:OS_embedability}.
+For every $G'\in\supp(\mathcal{D}_{OP})$, let $\mathcal{D}_{G'}$ be the distribution over trees from \Cref{thm:OuterPlanarToTrees} (w.r.t. $G'$).
+We define a distribution $\mathcal{D}$ of embeddings of $F$ into trees as follows.
+First sample an outerplanar graph $G'$ using $\mathcal{D}_{OP}$.
+Then sample a tree $T$ using $\mathcal{D}_{G'}$.
+We argue that the distribution $\mathcal{D}$ has the desired properties.